hayata-yamamoto/hayata-yamamoto/README.md

 # Resume
-I'm a Practical Data Scienctist.
-My strength is to have knowledge and experiments about Sales, Engineering and Science.
+I'm a Data Scientist at RareJob.inc, Tokyo.
+Through past works, I'm being involved with NLP tasks.
+My strength is an experience of several roles (sales, customer support and enginner).
+If you want to contact me, you're able to send message by several tools including facebook, linkedin, twitter and email.

 ## Belief
-- To be a supportive data scientist to different roles
-- To make data science easy
-- To encourage people to understand and improve themselves via data science.
+- create an environment everyone can enjoy data science.

 ## Background
 - Econometrics